London City Airport: 2010s expansion

-Recent developments
+Latest developments

 In October 2015, Global Infrastructure Partners which owned 75% of the facility, put it up for sale, with the agreement of Oaktree Capital Management which held the remaining 25%.
 A sale to a Canadian-led consortium of Alberta Investment Management Corporation, OMERS, the Ontario Teachers' Pension Plan and Wren House Infrastructure Management of the Kuwait Investment Authority for £2 billion was confirmed in February 2016, taking a 25% stake each.
 The sale was completed on 10 March 2016.

-In September 2016, British Airways announced the termination of one of its two daily long-haul all-business class services from the airport to New York City, citing economic reasons.
+In September 2016, British Airways announced the termination of one of its two daily long-haul all-business class Airbus A318 services from the airport to New York City, citing economic reasons.

-Green Party candidate for the 2016 London mayoral election and member of the London Assembly Siân Berry has been vocal in calling for the closure of London City Airport and subsequent redevelopment of the area it occupies.
+Green Party of England and Wales candidate for the 2016 London mayoral election and member of the London Assembly Siân Berry has been vocal in calling for the closure of London City Airport and subsequent redevelopment of the area it occupies.
 Caroline Russell, the leader of the Green Party on the London Assembly and Scott Ainslie, former Green MEP for London and councillor on Lambeth Council have both called for its closure.

 In March 2020, British Airways suspended its daily service to New York due to the COVID-19 pandemic.
 In September 2020, the airline confirmed the service would not return.

 In November 2020, the new parallel taxiway and eight additional aircraft parking stands were declared operational.
 These were delivered as part of the first phase of the City Airport Development Programme (CADP).
 Both the new stands and the parallel taxiway were constructed on a concrete deck mounted on piles driven in to the bed of the King George V Dock.

-In January 2021, after a delay due to the COVID-19 pandemic, the airport became the first major airport controlled by a remote air traffic control tower.
+In January 2021, after a delay due to the COVID-19 pandemic, London City became the first major airport controlled by a remote air traffic control tower.
 The airport had previously decided to relocate the control tower to a site 80 miles away at Swanwick, Hampshire, utilising three cable links providing live video to air traffic controllers.

 In July 2023, the revised operating distances for the runway became operational following the introduction of Engineered Material Arresting Systems (EMAS) in the Runway Safety Areas at each end of the runway.

-Plans were approved to increase the passenger cap at the airport from 6.5 million to 9 million passengers, with the number of morning flights increasing between 06:00 to 09:00.
+Plans were approved to increase the passenger cap at the airport from 6.5 million to 9 million passengers, with the number of morning flights increasing between 06:00 and 09:00.

-In June 2025, Macquarie Asset Management acquired a 25% stake in the airport from Ontario Teacher's Pension Plan.
+In June 2025, Australian company Macquarie Asset Management acquired a 25% stake in the airport from Ontario Teacher's Pension Plan.
 In October 2025, Macquarie took an additional 50% stake in the airport from Alberta Investment Management Corporation and OMERS.